BleedingDev/vial-firmware/readme.md

 ### How to use

 - download vial: https://get.vial.today/
-- flash the hex file found in the release that matches your keyboard
+- flash the hex file found in the release section that matches your keyboard
 - sideload the json in vial and configure your keyboard !

 ### Advanced configuration